List of Power Rangers Samurai characters: Moogers

-The Moogers are coral/sea anemone foot soldiers that serve Master Xandred.
+The Moogers are the coral/sea anemone-like foot soldiers that serve Master Xandred.
 They are armed with swords and bows.

 There are also Giant Moogers that are used to fight the Zords.

 There were also Flying Moogers for aerial attacks which first appear in "Jayden's Challenge" to assist Robtish.

 There are other Moogers equipped with blasters, but the even stronger ones are the Master Blasters which have professional hats and take many Moogers to carry starting with "Trust Me."

 In "Party Monsters," the Moogers that were slain by the Rangers were shown in the Nighlok Heaven catering the Halloween party that the defeated Nighloks attended.

 The Moogers made an appearance at the 2011 Macy's Thanksgiving Day Parade attempting to "kidnap" Al Roker only to be defeated by the Samurai Rangers.

 Spitfangs

-The Spitfangs are secondary Nozuchi/Shachihoko-themed foot soldiers that resemble skull-like, eyeless, snake-heads with a carp-like body, and snake-like arms and legs.
+The Spitfangs are secondary Nozuchi/Shachihoko-themed foot soldiers that resemble skull-like, eyeless, crocodile-heads with a carp-like body, and crocodile-like arms and legs.
 They can breathe fire quite readily.
 Like the Moogers, Spitfangs can be enlarged to fight the Zords.
 Each Spitfang comes in two different colors: gold and blue.